The 2023 Guide to Fleet Management

 A business that needs any commercial vehicles to function, will need some form of fleet management.
 Basically, fleet management is carried out to oversee all fleet maintenance and performance to make sure that the business runs as smoothly and optimally as possible.

-The responsibilities of a fleet manager stretch far and wide as they may be tasked with vehicle maintenance, overseeing and optimising fuel consumption, driver management, route planning and any initiative that can lead to an increase in productivity and a decrease in instances of waste with the business.
+The responsibilities of a Fleet Manager stretch far and wide, including: vehicle maintenance, overseeing and optimising fuel consumption, driver management, route planning and any initiative that can lead to an increase in productivity and a decrease in instances of waste with the business.

 The evolution of fleet management

 By the 21st century, the groundwork was laid for more IT-centred fleet management.
-With business technologies constantly improving, fleet managers needed new tools to keep up with the latest practices.
-As a result, no matter how big or small the fleet, managers need to have technological solutions to help them manage all the essentials related to their fleets.
+With business technologies constantly improving, Fleet Managers needed new tools to keep up with the latest practices.

 Why is fleet management crucial?